 Once again, we can understand also in this blog post, that our agile way of working with bottom-up scaling, is not giving us the cohesiveness, we so badly striving for, no matter if it is regarding our organisation or our products.

 So, now it is time for us to think anew, act anew, change our thought patterns, or pattern of thought, since we can clearly see that at scale, the new way of working is missing the whole, which the old way of working was good at.
 Time to combine them.
 This will be done in a series of coming blog posts describing Test-Driven Systems Design, the urgent need of designing also the tests for the total system as well of a systems design top-down approach, which will be intertwined with other important and related blog posts especially regarding this rabbit hole series.

 C u soon again.

 * Traditionally, in hardware product development, the parts always emanated from the requirements of the whole, when developing a new product.
 This is what is called systems design, which is aiming for the ability to integrate the parts together (iteratively with prototypes) fulfilling the functional and non-functional requirements of the whole.
-What has happened lately, is that of the integrated parts of the systems design, only the architecture on the top level, is done.
+What has happened lately, is that of the integrated parts of the systems design, only an architectural sketch on the top level, is done.
 Then the teams do the end-to-end-functionality, small parts of the functional requirements in gigs, which resulting for example in micro services, or similar, as often in an agile architecture.

 It is hard to make a short, but good analogy about the extreme risk-taking when starting with small slices of end-to-end functionality without first start to think of all aspects of the whole, especially the non-functional requirements.
 But, with a bigger system, implemented by many teams, the complexity increases exponentially, as well as the risk, if there is not a proper systems design done on the whole from start.